maciejborkowski/ic-utils/README.md

 Plugin for analyze source files in Maven project.
 Purpose of this plugin is generate xml file describing structure of classes in project.

 <h3>How to use</h3>
-In project directory invoke follow command: <br/>
+In plugin directory invoke following command: <br/>
 ```
 mvn clean install
 ```
-When plugin is installed in local repository we can use it in own project by addit it in pom file:
+When plugin is installed in local repository, we can use it in own project by.
+Just only add it to pom file.

 ```xml
 <build>